microeinhundert/radonis/packages/radonis/README.md

 ## Forms

 By default, Radonis applications work like a traditional monolythic application: Forms are submitted and trigger a page reload, no JavaScript required.
 With the help of client-side hydration and flash messages, this "old school" way of handling user input comes really close to the modern UX known from Single Page Applications.
-But there are cases, being some small interaction like a "Add to favorites" button or a whole form, where communicating with the backend via REST API comes in handy and delivers a better UX for the user.
-Radonis ships with a form component that can do both, and switching between them is as simple as adding a prop to the form component.
+But there are cases, being some small interaction like a "Add to favorites" button or a whole form, where communicating with the backend via fetch comes in handy and delivers a better UX for the user.
+Radonis ships with a form component that can do both, and switching between submit and fetch is as simple as adding a prop to the form component.

 ```tsx
 import { Form } from '@microeinhundert/radonis'